- 11 Nov 2020

 To minimise disruption to your business at the border points there are actions you will need to take to prepare for the end of the transition period.
 More information can be found in the Border Operating Model.

-Copies of the new health certificates for importing into Great Britain are available.
+Gov.uk have published copies of new health certificates for importing to Great Britain.

 From 1 January 2021: